 This interactive tool is designed for public health officials seeking guidance and resources related to developing evidence-based cervical cancer prevention programs in their countries.
 It includes video mini-lectures and other films, impact models, …

 - Cervical Cancer Prevention and the Millennium Development Goals

 This article, published in the Bulletin of the World Health Organization, explores how scaled-up cervical cancer prevention activities, including introduction of the new HPV vaccines and increased access to precancer screening and treatment, can …

 Author: Wittet S, Tsu V

-- Cervical Cancer Prevention Initiatives at PATH: Two Decades of Progress Toward a World Free of HPV-Related Cancers
+- Cervical Cancer Prevention at PATH: Two Decades of Progress Toward a World Free of HPV-Related Cancers

 - Challenges Faced by the Global Polio Eradication Initiative